 When working with charcoal, there are no rules!
 You can let your imagination run wild and create whatever you want.

 One way to approach an abstract drawing is to start with a simple shape or form.
 Then, build up the drawing by adding more lines, shapes, and shading.
 Use drawing techniques to create interested textures with your charcoal pencil, like hatching, stippling, or rubbing the charcoal on its side to pick up the texture of the paper.
 Draw geometric forms, render high contrast between light and dark values or detail patterns to create interest in your abstract piece.
+Abstract drawings can be as easy as you make it!
+If you want to work your way through a list of easy things to draw, check out our guide.
+It’s a great place to start for beginners wanting to practice.

 Draw a portrait from a photo reference